-You can make payments to us with Visa and Mastercard debit and credit cards from overseas.
+You can make payments to us with Visa and Mastercard credit and debit cards from overseas.

 You’ll need to check with your bank or provider to make sure you are clear about international fees.
-Also, banks often charge a convenience fee for debit and credit card payments.
+Also, banks often charge a convenience fee of 1.42% for credit and debit card payments.

-From late October 2021 the convenience fee when making a payment with a debit or credit card, will no longer be waived for overseas child support and student loan payments.
+From 28 October 2021 the convenience fee will no longer be waived for overseas child support and student loan payments.

 You can also pay using a credit or debit card if you do not have a myIR account.
 You'll need: